tpott/pub_musings/pricecrawler/README.md

 * I then ran `python3 webhooks.py 8443 cert.crt cert.key` in order to verify ownership with facebook
 * I used the graph API explorer to figure out my app scoped page ID https://developers.facebook.com/tools/explorer/ by calling `/me` with a page token
 * I was then able to plug everything together with `WEBHOOK_CERT_FILE=cert.crt WEBHOOK_KEY_FILE=cert.key OPENAI_API_KEY_FILE=/tmp/key LAST_RUN_FILE=/tmp/last_run_file PAGE_ID=506755539197493 PAGE_TOKEN_FILE=/tmp/page_token_file python3 facebook_loop.py`
+  * `/tmp/key` originally came from https://platform.openai.com/settings/organization/api-keys
+  * but openai doesn't allow for re-downloading the key more than once
+  * I saved it in lastpass
 * I haven't gotten webhooks to work yet though...
 If it just triggers the loop, then it will work, so I literally just need any webhook.

 # Saturday Fun